jhayz48/Destiny-2-FW/README.md

 ### Details:
 #### This script is written to work in a Ubuntu System using iptables firewall and openvpn.
-#### The first two systems added must be the hosts of each fireteam.
+#### The first two accounts added must be the hosts of each fireteam.
 #### If the firewall is active, accounts that are not already in the firewall will be unable to join the fireteam.
 You can run the auto sniffer to add them.
 #### This is tested to work on PSN, Xbox and Steam.
 If you encounter any issues feel free to make an issue.
 #### Also please do not run this on your personal computer it will clobber your firewall rules.
-It is meant to be run on an isolated vps/cloud instance.
+It is meant to be run on an isolated enviroment.
 #### Credits to inchenzo & BasRaayman for coming up with the method.